Oberon00/cpptutorial/proc/types-and-vars.rst

 In the price calculation program, ``const`` could not be used, since we are changing the only variable ``price``.

+You should almost always use constants instead of writing numeric literals directly in your code: We have seen that for ``pi``, but this applies to almost any number (other than 0 and 1 which often have no special meaning beyond being zero and one).
+Numeric literals used for other things than initializing a constant are thus often called :dfn:`magic numbers` because their meaning is unknown to the uninitiated reader.

 Background information: Temporary variables
 ===========================================